1. User guide

 When a new data source is first configured using CREATE DATA SOURCE

-automatically puts the database into synchronizing mode, just as if metadb
+Metadb automatically puts the database into synchronizing mode, just

-complete (deadline exceeded)" will be written to the log.
-Then, to complete
+exceeded)" will be written to the log.
+Then, to complete this first

 endsync